scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 in points to the left of the minimum will be the EOC.

-This method is generally robust, but it fails when there is no minimum in the pressure between the EOC and ignition, or the minimum is very close to the EOC.
+This method is generally robust, but it fails when there is no minimum in the pressure between the EOC and ignition, or the minimum pressure is very close to the EOC pressure.
 This may be the case for short ignition delays, on the order of 5 ms or less.
 In these cases, the comparison offset can be reduced to improve the granularity of the search; if that method fails, manual intervention is necessary to determine the EOC.
 In either case, the value of the pressure at the EOC, |PC|, is recorded and the time at the EOC is taken to be :math:`t=0`.

 Calculating Ignition Delay
 ==========================